 Plastic Flowers is about broken hearts in a fabricated universe.
 We all want love and affection.
 Virtual reality and promises of instant connection are bound to fall into frustration, for the very nature of the experience.
 They can be made of paper, or silk, perfectly beautiful in Japanese ornaments, or gathering dust in shelves of Dollar Stores.
-They are are all Plastic Flowers.
-Artificial Paradises.
+They are all Plastic Flowers, artificial paradises.

 A psychological monodrama.